-This code will be used when it has been agreed that the student can miss school to attend an interview or entrance exam.
+This code will be used when it has been agreed that the student can miss school to attend an interview or entrance exam at another educational establishment or interview with a prospective employer.

-Code P: Approved sporting activity
+Code P: Approved supervised sporting activity

 This code will be used in times of approved sporting activities in school times, i.e. - training sessions, trials and sporting events.
+The activity must be supervised by a person authorised by the school and at a location agreed by the school in advance.